andrew-s/roku_audio_encoder/README.md

 roku_audio_encoder
 ==================

-PHP Script to add a AAC audio stream to your files
+PHP Script to add a AAC audio stream to your files - the script takes the first audio stream, duplicates it and then encodes it to an AAC audio stream (keeping all of the original streams intact - including subtitles)

 Requirements
 ====